ProjetsPL/treehouse-theme/collections/_posts/us/easy-interior-painting-5-simple-wall-painting-ideas.md

 ---
 ## What should you know about wall painting?

-Painting walls means **covering a surface with a material** in a chosen color.
+Painting walls means **covering the surface with a painting material** in a chosen color.
 Paint can be used to cover walls, but also **ceilings**.
 Wall painting is one of the most common activities performed during a room makeover - in addition to plastering and wallpapering.
 To paint a room, you might use common **acrylic paint** or choose **latex paint** that forms a special layer with "breathable" properties.

 ## 5 tips that will help you with interior painting

 You don't have to be a professional to paint your walls.
 All you need to do is use some tips from specialists.
-They wil make your task easier and more pleasant.
+They will make your task easier and more pleasant.

 ### **How to start painting a wall?**

-Start painting your walls from **mixing the paint thorougly**.
+Start painting your walls from **mixing the paint thoroughly**.
 Then, using a roller or a brush, paint over the surface along boards and corners, covering all smaller spaces.
-The last step is painting all remaining large surgaces.
+The last step is painting all remaining large surfaces.

-It is important to paint in the right direction.
-Apply the paint from bottom to top, and then, along the same line- from top to bottom.
+It is important to **paint in the right direction**.
+Apply the paint from bottom to top, and then, along the same line from top to bottom.
 Remember to apply several layers of paint, distributing it evenly.
 This method ensures that the wall color looks solid.

 ### **Brush or roller?
 Wall painting techniques**